jeremy-denis/web/my-timer/README.md

  * possibilities to have a number timer
  * select the duratio between to step
  * choose the min max value of the timer
+ * choose if you want to have a timer in one sens or another

 ## Usage